1989-90 Eruption of Redoubt Volcano, Alaska, and the First Test Case of a USGS Lahar-Detection System

 Dark pathways of the lahar on March 9 move past an oil terminal marked by the white rectangle in lower center of photograph.
 As the lahar moved down Drift River, it became diluted with additional snow melt and passed on both sides of the facility.
 Lahars triggered by the growth and subsequent collapse of Redoubt's many lava domes generated concern about the safety of the oil tanks and people working at the site.

 Oil Storage Tanks

 Oil tanks of the Drift River terminal temporarily store oil from about 10 oil platforms in Cook Inlet before the oil is pumped into tankers just offshore.
+The tanks can store up to 1.9 million barrels of oil.
 The largest lahar from Redoubt Volcano on January 2, 1990, flooded part of the terminal with muddy water.
-The tanks can store up to 1.9 billion barrels of oil.
+Lahars on March 22-23 and April 4, 2009 were about as large and also flooded the terminal with muddy water, ice, logs, and sediment (mainly silt and sand).